NhyiB/SQL_assignment/README.md

 # SQL_Population Analysis
-Here we wrote queries to solve some problems
+Here I analyzed data to find the population make up of the various cities